n4demo/learn-to-run-apps-on-AKS/README-step2.md

 ## We will perform each task by creating and in future editing a YAML text file.
 This so we can edit and apply to any K8s cluster and should be saved into source control such as GIT

 # - Important.
-Replace brian with you own firstname-
+Replace firstname with your own first name

-12. Create a new yaml formatted text file (brian-ns.yaml) containing a new NAMESPACE by using the kubectl command:
+12. Create a new yaml formatted text file (firstname-ns.yaml) containing a new NAMESPACE by using the kubectl command:

-*k create namespace brian --dry-run=client --output yaml > brian-ns.yaml*
+*k create namespace firstname --dry-run=client --output yaml > firstname-ns.yaml*

-13. From the AZ CLI - view the content of brian-ns.yaml:
+13. From the AZ CLI - view the content of firstname-ns.yaml:

-*cat brian-ns.yaml*
+*cat firstname-ns.yaml*

 14. From the AZ CLI - use the yaml file to create the actual NAMESPACE in the AKS cluster:

-*k create --filename brian-ns.yaml*
+*k create --filename firstname-ns.yaml*

-15. From the AZ CLI - switch into this NAMESPACE (if you don't, you will need to include -n=brian in every following command):
+15. From the AZ CLI - switch into this NAMESPACE (if you don't, you will need to include -n=firstname in every following command):

-*k config set-context --current --namespace=brian*
+*k config set-context --current --namespace=firstname*

-15. Create a new yaml formatted text file (brian-sa.yaml) containing a new SERVICEACCOUNT in your own NAMESPACE:
+15. Create a new yaml formatted text file (firstname-sa.yaml) containing a new SERVICEACCOUNT in your own NAMESPACE:

-*k create serviceaccount brian-sa --namespace=brian --dry-run=client --output yaml > brian-sa.yaml*
+*k create serviceaccount firstname-sa --namespace=firstname --dry-run=client --output yaml > firstname-sa.yaml*

-16. From the AZ CLI - view the content of brian-sa.yaml:
+16. From the AZ CLI - view the content of firstname-sa.yaml:

-*cat brian-sa.yaml*
+*cat firstname-sa.yaml*

 17. From the AZ CLI, use the file to create the actual SERVICEACCOUNT in AKS:

-*k create -n=brian --filename brian-sa.yaml*
+*k create -n=firstname --filename firstname-sa.yaml*

-18. Create a new yaml formatted text file (brian-deploy.yaml) containing a new DEPLOYMENT (brian-deploy) in your own NAMESPACE:
+18. Create a new yaml formatted text file (firstname-deploy.yaml) containing a new DEPLOYMENT (firstname-deploy) in your own NAMESPACE:

-*k create deployment brian-deploy --dry-run=client -n=brian -replicas=1 --image=nginx --output yaml > brian-deploy.yaml*
+*k create deployment firstname-deploy --dry-run=client -n=firstname -replicas=1 --image=nginx --output yaml > firstname-deploy.yaml*

-19. From the AZ CLI - view the contents of brian-deploy.yaml:
+19. From the AZ CLI - view the contents of firstname-deploy.yaml:

-*cat brian-deploy.yaml*
+*cat firstname-deploy.yaml*

 20. From the AZ CLI - use the file to create the actual DEPLOYMENT in AKS:

-*k create -f brian-deploy.yaml*
+*k create -f firstname-deploy.yaml*

-21. Create a new yaml formatted text file (brian-service.yaml) containing a new SERVICE pointing to your DEPLOYMENT (brian-deploy) in your own NAMESPACE:
+21. Create a new yaml formatted text file (firstname-service.yaml) containing a new SERVICE pointing to your DEPLOYMENT (firstname-deploy) in your own NAMESPACE:

-*k expose deployment brian-deploy --name=brian-loadbalancer --type=LoadBalancer --port=80 --target-port=80 --dry-run=client -n=brian -o yaml > brian-service.yaml*
+*k expose deployment firstname-deploy --name=firstname-loadbalancer --type=LoadBalancer --port=80 --target-port=80 --dry-run=client -n=firstname -o yaml > firstname-service.yaml*

-19. From the AZ CLI - view the contents of brian-service.yaml:
+19. From the AZ CLI - view the contents of firstname-service.yaml:

-*cat brian-service.yaml*
+*cat firstname-service.yaml*

 20. From the AZ CLI - use the file to create the SERVICE (Azure load balancer) in AKS:

-*k create -f brian-service.yaml*
+*k create -f firstname-service.yaml*

 21. Check to see if all the objects are ready.
 Repeat until you can obtain the IP address of the load balancer: